atlas0fd00m/CanCat/README.md

 # CanCat
-CanCat is the swiss army knife of Controller Area Networks (CAN) often used in cars and building automation, etc.

-CanCat is made possible through collaboration with my friends at GRIMM (SMFS), most notably Matt Carpenter and Tim Brom.
+CanCat is a multi-purpose tool for interacting with Controller Area Networks (CAN), such as those that are often used in cars, building automation, etc. This project is made possible through collaboration with researchers at GRIMM (SMFS, Inc.), most notably Matt Carpenter and Tim Brom.

-CanCat is made up of two parts:
+CanCat has two parts:
-1) Firmware for a compatible CAN-transceiver
+1) Firmware for a compatible CAN-transceiver,
-2) Python client to talk to the tool
+2) Python client to talk to the tool,

-CanCat is a lot like the architecture for RfCat, and we may make it moreso.
-Currently we're sticking with the original design by Matt and team.
+and has architecture like that of RfCat.

 The currently supported CAN-transceiver combinations:
 * Arduino with SeeedStudio's CANBUS Shield